|

 Touring the Colosseum

 Once home to thousands of gladiator fights, the Colosseum now boasts thousands of daily tourists.
-People come from all over the world to see one of Rome’s most architecturally impressive and violent pieces of history.
+People come from all over the world to see one of Rome’s most architecturally impressive and historically significant pieces of architecture.
 On the itinerary for your trip to Rome, the Colosseum is probably near the top of your list, and for good reason.

 To be blunt, the Colosseum is more impressive from the outside than from within, but I personally think it is still worth a visit, especially since Colosseum tickets will also allow you admission to Palatine Hill.